 - Meaningfulness of the information helps you remember it

-- Chunking and Chaining pieces of information together helps us remember them more easily
+- Chunking and Chaining pieces of information together help us remember them more easily

 - Novelty – information which stands out from the crowd of other memories tends to be remembered!